 OMR Template Editor Licensing

-By default, the OMR Template Editor works in evaluation mode and restricts the recognition to not more than 3 elements per page and not more that 10 pages in total.
+By default, the OMR Template Editor works in evaluation mode and restricts the recognition to not more than 3 elements per page and not more than 10 pages in total.
 If the limit is exceeded, the recognized value gets replaced with an error message similar to “Trial mode.
 Recognition is not performed for more than 3 elements.”.
 In order to work in licensed mode, the OMR Template Editor allows to set a valid license through its Settings interface.
 The settings dialog can be triggered by clicking the Edit menu and then Settings.

-The above snapshot shows the General tab of the Settings dialog, where license can be set using the Change License button.
+The above snapshot shows the General tab of the Settings dialog, where the license can be set using the Change License button.
 Once clicked, it will prompt to specify the location to the license file, and after validation, the status will be changed to Licensed.
 Moreover, the OMR Template Editor can also accept valid Aspose.OCR for Java & Aspose.Total for Java licenses.
-In order to set the Java licenses, one have to first change the mode to Java by clicking the Switch to Aspose.OCR for Java button, whereas the rest of the process to apply the license is same as of setting a .NET license with one change, that is: the OMR Template Editor also requires the location of Aspose.OCR.jar file to validate the license as shown in following illustration.
+In order to set the Java licenses, one has to first change the mode to Java by clicking the Switch to Aspose.OCR for Java button, whereas the rest of the process to apply the license is the same as of setting a .NET license with one change, that is: the OMR Template Editor also requires the location of Aspose.OCR.jar file to validate the license as shown in the following illustration.